yanqiangyu/Games/README.md

 05/02/2020      Test run with friends and updated READ ME for general public.

 05/02/2020      Finally it is ready for multiplayer.
-Auto play is still glitch.
+Auto play is still glitchy.

 04/20/2020	I have the basic client HTML5 and JS framework and a basic java HTTP server proxy through Apache